A website devoted to teaching/playing/composing for/ the King of Instruments

 May.
 14, 2016

-The stops can be recalled via MIDI and integrated with the organ in order to achieve increasingly new and interesting registrations for high authenticity and enriched sound effects for the playing of organ literature.
+The stops are recalled via MIDI and integrated with the existing organ in order to achieve increasingly new and interesting registrations for high authenticity and enriched sound effects.

-A special programming section in these units permits the organist to voice every single stop and to gain access to a large number of general controls -- an incorporated 5-track sequencer [26,000 events] offers numerous advantages as well, both for practicing purposes and in worship services.
+A special programming section in these units permits the organist to voice every single stop and to gain access to a large number of general controls including an incorporated 5-track sequencer [26,000 events] which offers numerous advantages both for practicing purposes and in worship services.

-The module's 3 divisions [Division A, Division B, Pedal] are summed into 2 channels, thus BOTH output jacks [labeled R/L] of the module need to be used in order for the speaker system to receive a full signal.
+The module's 3 divisions [Division A, Division B, Pedal] are summed into 2 channels creating a stereo signal, thus both of its output jacks [R/L] need to be run in series to the speaker system.

-It's possible with certain self-contained consoles so equipped to feed both outputs of the module back into the organ's "line in" inputs, negating the need to use a separate external speaker system, but it's much more preferable to connect both outputs of the module with an external reverb engine, 31-band equalizer, and powered subwoofer, in that order, with all inputs/outputs being balanced [3-pin XLR] where feasible, and then on to a separately amplified passive external speaker system equipped with a crossover network to bring out the very best this gear has to offer.
+It's possible with certain self-contained consoles so equipped to feed both outputs of the module back into the organ's stereo "line in" inputs, negating the need to use a separate external speaker system, but it's much more preferable to connect both outputs of the module in series with the inputs of an external reverb engine, 31-band equalizer, and powered subwoofer, in that order, with all inputs/outputs being balanced [3-pin XLR] where feasible, and then on to the passive stereo speaker system at hand.

-Each stop list adds 20 stops [10 stops in Division A -- 6 stops in Division B -- 4 stops in the Pedal] and over 20 additional ranks, all controllable by means of a combination action with 5 memories and 6 general pistons for a total of 30 combinations.
+Each stop list adds 20 stops [10 stops in Division A -- 6 stops in Division B -- 4 stops in the Pedal] and over 20 additional ranks, all controllable by means of a built-in combination action with setter button, general cancel, 5 memories, and 6 general pistons for a total of 30 combinations.

-Divisions A and B can be assigned to any MIDI channel in the organ with all voices playable on one division or separate divisions, all without any borrowing or unification.
+Divisions A and B can be assigned to any MIDI channel in the organ with all stops independent, no borrowing or unification, playable separately or all on one division if desired.

 Manual 16-foot stops go all the way to the bottom without breaking back, and all stops are playable individually or in combination with 4 divided windchest layouts for all organ voicing functions and controls with total pipe organ compatibility.

-In addition, each stop volume and characteristics such as chiff and even wind noise can be adjusted to taste and controlled from the module's liquid crystal display (LCD) panel.
+The volume of each stop and its characteristics such as scaling, articulation (chiff), release, pipe wind, pitch adjustment, fluctuation, harmonic presence, rank character, tuning, historic temperaments, crescendo, and tutti can be programmed to taste and controlled from the module's liquid crystal display (LCD) panel.

-The number of channels does seem to make a difference in the quality of sound, more channels is always better than fewer, but critics shouldn't be too hard on Ahlborn for mixing 6 channels down into 2 channels like this and may want to train their attack on complete organs -- the Sampled Wave Processing technology incorporated in these modules is simply outstanding, quite realistic, and its features provide the organist with not only an expansive tonal palette for coloration of sounds but also an expanded dynamic palette for nuancing the music, all of which is something to be treasured.
+More channels is always better than fewer for producing quality sound, but critics shouldn't be too hard on the engineers for mixing 6 channels down into 2 channels like this and may want to train their attack on complete organs -- the Sampled Wave Processing technology incorporated into these modules obtained from real organ pipes is simply outstanding, quite realistic, and its features provide the organist with an expansive tonal palette for coloration of sounds and an expanded dynamic palette for nuancing the music, something to be treasured in any organ.

-Other features these modules offer include historic temperaments, programmable temperaments, MIDI IN, OUT, THRU, programmable MIDI channels, programmable crescendo, programmable tutti, two adjustable tremulants, individually activated stop units, Auto Pipe Tracking capable of automatically tuning the module to real pipes, master volume control, and headphone jack.
+MIDI jacks for IN, OUT, THRU, two adjustable tremulants, Auto Pipe Tracking capable of automatically tuning the module to a real pipe organ, master volume control, and headphone jack also were standard features.

-NOTE: The internal memory battery supplied with each model is a solder-in, nickel-cadmium type, now banned, and is on the main circuit board -- this battery after many years of use is prone to leak battery acid right into nearby circuitry, and so, to keep the module working its original battery should be switched out with a replacement battery that's mounted off the main board.
+NOTE: The internal memory battery supplied with each model is a solder-in, nickel-cadmium type and is on the main circuit board -- this battery has been reported by a few owners after many years of use to be prone to leak right into nearby circuitry, and so, to keep the module working some of them, as a preventive, have contemplated switching out the original battery with a replacement battery mounted off the main board.

-The replacement battery which fits this can be ordered from local or online electronics parts houses or, as an alternative, a cordless phone battery may be substituted making sure the voltage is correct (3.6 volt).
+The replacement battery which fits this can be purchased from local battery stores or ordered online and may be either nickel-cadmium type, nickel-metal-hydride type, or lithium type, making sure its voltage is correct (3.6 volt).

-Some tricky disassembly for this is required however -- approximately 10 little screws must first be removed, then the top lip of the back of the module needs to be gently pried off from the top.
+Owners should be cautioned that some tricky disassembly for this is required -- there are 10 little screws which must first be removed from the back and bottom of the box, then the top lip of the back of the module needs to be gently pried off from the top.

 Care must be exercised when these 2 pieces are pulled apart in order not to mess up the cable going from the main board to the front panel, as this connector is delicate and easily damaged.

-The battery pack will be found on the main board, but, to work on it, the main board needs to be taken off the chassis, and it may be impossible to do this without removing one of the rubber feet of the module.
+The battery pack will be found on the main board, but to work on it the main board needs to be taken off the chassis, and it may be impossible to do this without removing one of the four rubber feet of the module.

 Common sense regarding static discharge also needs to be exercised, and getting the battery out can be tough without special equipment as it may not move in the least when applying some force to it.